Kamloops to Little Fort

 44.5 km | 44 min While you can continue on for the brief remainder of Highway 24 to 93 mile (and replenish your supplies and tackle at Lone Butte Sporting Goods Store), then turn south on Highway 97 towards home, we’ve discovered a more leisurely route that offers even more fishing and adventure opportunities.
 Start by heading east on Highway 24 (back toward Sheridan Lake) for 1 km and turn right onto Watch Lake Rd and follow it for 13.1 km.
 Turn right onto N Bonaparte Rd/Watch Lake Rd and follow it for another 3.4 km where it will slightly curve right onto N Green Lake Rd.
 Follow N Green Lake Road for 18.3 km and turn right onto N Bonaparte Road.
 Follow it until you reach the highway and turn right onto BC-97S.

 Watch Lake is known for its’ excellent rainbow trout fishing and boasts Kamloops trout up to about five pounds.
 While trolling is most popular, fly fisherman also love Watch Lake, making fishing the second most popular activity in the area.
 The first… Horseback riding!
 Watch Lake Lodge provides an excellent base for both fishing, horseback riding, and on Wednesday’s you might even get a bit of a cattle drive into your trail ride Watch Lake Lodge is a working guest ranch and the cattle must be moved!
 Green Lake is one of the most beautiful lakes in British Columbia with its crystal-clear green-tinged water that is welcoming to a wide array of people.
 The lake holds wild Brook and Lake Trout and is well-stocked with Kokanee and Rainbows.
 The fish love hanging deep, so trolling is the best fishing method in this lake, but there are many shallow bays where fly fishers have great luck in the cooler months.
 In addition, the size of the lake, the temperature of the water, and the numerous campgrounds and resorts located along its shoreline are alluring to families and people who love water sports, such as wakeboarding, kayaking, and paddleboarding.
 There is even a sunken boat at the north end of the lake that sports a skeleton and a treasure box – a must-see for little ones.
-Canada’s oldest guest ranch with over 60,000 acres of trails also awaits on the shores of Green Lake at The Flying U Ranch, located about a mile north is Graham Dunden Guest Ranch and B&B., and at the far western end, you’ll find the Wind and the Pillows B&B Retreat & Resort built by the “Timber Kings” awaiting your arrival!
+Canada’s oldest guest ranch with over 60,000 acres of trails also awaits on the shores of Green Lake at The Flying U Ranch, and at the far western end, you’ll find the Wind and the Pillows B&B Retreat & Resort built by the “Timber Kings” awaiting your arrival!

 70 Mile House to Clinton